ROBOTIS-GIT/emanual/docs/en/parts/interface/usb2dynamixel.md

 # [Select Communication Mode](#select-communication-mode)

-The communication mode can be selected by chaning the switch of USB2Dynamixel as below.
+The communication mode can be selected by chaning the switch of USB2DYNAMIXEL as below.

 ![](/assets/images/parts/interface/usb2dynamixel_06.png)

-1. TTL Communication : Dynamixels using 3-pin port such as AX Series, AX-S1 etc.
+1. TTL Communication : DYNAMIXEL's using 3-pin port such as AX Series, AX-S1 etc.
-2. RS485 Communication : Dynamixels using 4-pin port such as DX Series, RX Series, EX Series etc.
+2. RS485 Communication : DYNAMIXEL's using 4-pin port such as DX Series, RX Series, EX Series etc.
 3. RS232 Communication : Controllers using serial cable such as CM-5, CM-510 etc.

 # [Tutorials](#tutorials)

-- USB2Dynamixel SDK : Please refer to the [Dynamixel SDK].
+- USB2DYNAMIXEL SDK : Please refer to the [DYNAMIXEL SDK].

 # [Supply Power](#supply-power)

-USB2Dynamixel does not supply power to Dynamixel.
-Therefore, the power must be supplied separately to operate Dynamixel as the following pictures.
-Please refer to the explanation page of each Dynamixel regarding proper voltages for each Dynamixel mode.
+USB2DYNAMIXEL does not supply power to DYNAMIXEL.
+Therefore, the power must be supplied separately to operate DYNAMIXEL as the following pictures.
+Please refer to the explanation page of each DYNAMIXEL regarding proper voltages for each DYNAMIXEL mode.

 {% capture usb2dynamixel_warning_01 %}
 `Warning`